Kegworth: Structures

 The earliest surviving building is St Andrew's Parish Church.
-The tower base dates from 1250 and the rest was built in 1370 when the two manors of Kegworth were united under a single Lord of the Manor.
-The next oldest building visible is the Cruck Cottage forming the street front of the Cottage Restaurant.
+The tower base dates from 1250 and the rest was built in 1370 when the two manors of Kegworth were united under a single Lord of the manor.
+The next oldest building visible is the Cruck Cottage on the High Street, which until 2021 was the street front of the Cottage Restaurant.
 This is from the 15th century, but the stucco covering conceals its age.
 Many other buildings similarly hide their oldest parts under stucco or modern fronts, as at the top of Packington Hill, where early 18th-century timber frames show at the rear.

 Many buildings in High Street and London Road date from the 18th century, when the main London to Manchester road went up High Street and down Packington Hill.
 Some were town houses, others farmhouses with yards.
 Most of the latter have had their yards subsequently built on.
 The barn of number 55 High Street was demolished in 1979 to make room for another house, but the farmyard of number 48 remains, although the farmhouse was rebuilt in Victorian times.
 The internal road system of the village gradually developed as time went on as it became necessary to obtain access to neighbouring villages.
 The Romans used a ford across the River Trent nearby and a Romano-British farm lies at the end of Long Lane.
 A Saxon cemetery was found two hundred years ago and the bumps and hollows between the A6 and the River Soar may be the remains of a Saxon village.

+Local facilities

+Transport links

+Formerly, the A6 ran through Kegworth: up London Road, through the Market Place and down Derby Road, where it met Junction 24 of the M1.
+In 2018, the A6 was rerouted via a bypass to the south of the village.
+The village can still be accessed directly from Junction 24 via Derby Road.

+The village is also close to East Midlands Airport and the East Midlands Gateway freight terminal.
+The nearest train station is East Midlands Parkway railway station.

+Due to the village's proximity to the airport, it is served by the Skylink Derby bus route, operated by Kinchbus.
+This route operates 24/7, including bank holidays, between Leicester and Derby via East Midlands Airport.

+The village is included in the West Rushcliffe Zone of the Nottsbus On Demand service.
+This is an on-demand bus service which connects Kegworth to connections at East Midlands Parkway train station, East Midlands Airport, and Clifton South tram stop, and to neighbouring villages such as Gotham and East Leake.